 I thought the addition of two aged members of the cult, in the most harrowing scene of the movie, taking a childish glee at the clandestine rituals of the Satanic cult, was a stroke of genius on the part of the director.
 The film was originally intended as a compendium of three stories which accounts for the slightly disjointed nature in which some storylines are started and not conclusively resolved.
 I myself have no problem at all with this and the finished film is far from disjointed.
 The climatic final scene where the returning Justice of the Peace confronts the Devil features a brilliant sequence that was as economic as it was unique and has been widely imitated since.
 Linda Hayden and Patrick Wymark as the antagonist and protagonist of the piece are excellent.
 Special mention should also be made of the sinister soundtrack of Blood on Satan’s Claw which is an integral part of the magic of the film.

 Folk horror tropes cut across the swathe of North, Western and Eastern Europe, but not so much Southern or Mediterranean Europe.
 Only Galicia (home of the Spanish Celts) can count on that score.
 It’s interesting to note- and not a coincidence- that they inhabit identical physical landscapes, so essential to folk horror, and share the same root culture as their Celtic cousins in France, Ireland and Scotland.
 Lithuania became Christian in the 17th century.
 As such the old pagan ideas held on there for much, much longer.
 You saw images of young people dancing around totems with ringlets of wildflowers in their hair for much longer there than the rest of Europe.
 The slow incursion of Christianity in that Baltic corner of Europe keeping alive the belief that nature itself is to be revered and acquiesced to, rather than some monotheistic force allegedly behind the forces of the natural world, as is the position taken by the Abrahamic faiths of Judaism, Christianity and Islam.
 The roots of all these pagan Europe traditions and belief systems were all Indo-European in origin.
 What I’m referring to here is an identifiable proto culture that unites on many psychological levels.
 And this proto culture coming out of the Caucasian mountains was agriculturally centred.
 It based it’s value system and ideas of the sacred versus the profane on the dictats of the land and the cycle of the seasons.
 Cycles that, as demonstrated in The Wicker Man, and more recently Midsommar- sometimes demanded blood sacrifice.
 What we are looking at here is a world that was ‘pagan’ or worshipped the natural world that produced the crops, cows and wheat, in all its facets of order and structure.
 Furthermore, this unified ‘old religion’ was not merely limited to pre-Christian Europe.
 Within North Indian Hinduism, as practiced by the invading Aryans, you have the same rubrik of the idealisation of the fields and the herds- hence the Hindu prohibition on eating beef.
 You can observe how these values were codified in The Laws of Manu.
 It is the same essential system of belief of venerating the mother of the soil, complete with its rigid, priestly, warrior, yeoman, craftsmen and peasant groupings.
 You also have the idea of the ‘sacredness’ of the long hair and flowy beard of the yogi and the druid.
-All the original philosophical and linguistic concepts of Europe can be witnessed in fellow Indo European northern Indian and Iranian customs.
-Two examples of which are Baisakhi and Nauroz- translated as ‘New Day.’
+All the original philosophical and linguistic concepts of Europe can be witnessed in fellow Indo European northern Indian and Iranian customs such as Baisakhi and Nauroz- translated as ‘New Day.’
 These are counterpart festivals to those ancient European festivals that were replaced by Easter; celebrations and rituals with eggs and baskets that symbolised and signaled the onset of spring.
 Both festivals are still celebrated by the way, but have been adopted by Sikhism and Iranian Shia Islam as their own.
-The word ‘pagan ’ for those who don’t know, translates as ‘nature worshipper’- from the Greek word ‘paganos’.
+The word ‘pagan’ by the way means ‘nature worshipper’ from the Greek word ‘paganos’.
 I think these points are relevant to some of the depictions, such as ritual human sacrifice, anti-monotheism and cremation as opposed to animal sacrifice, Abrahamic monotheism and burial in mud or sepulchre, that lie deep at the heart of the genre.
 Going from reverence to revulsion as far as the church and churchmen are concerned.

 For my part, there is something so very enchanting, captivating and haunting about the genre.
 It stays with you and resounds like the magical tales you heard in your earliest formative years The books and films never leave you feeling stupid for investing time in them.
 And on top of that they have become a part of the wider canon of ‘The Folk Revival’.
 I find these books and films entwined with other art forms, particularly that of music- Irish and English Folk in general.
 And then there are artists like Fairport Convention, Sandy Denny, Trees, Culpepper’s Orchard, Mellow Candle and more latterly the wonderful, Irish nouveaux folk of Lankum, the fantastic New Zealand whimsy of Aldous Harding, the forgotten brilliance of Linda Perhacs as well as the psych folk genre that, for me at least, rolls the spectrum of everything folk into one big entity for me; weird cowled figures, old bones, strummed guitars, unholy chants beneath centuries old willows and all!
 This love of all things Folk- be it landscape, film, music, even clothing and architecture is rare from someone like me, the son of Pakistani immigrants.
 As far as I know I exist in a minority of one.

 At the present time I am in the process of finishing the first draft of my Folk Horror novel.
-It is set just over a hundred years ago in rural Northern France.
-The chief antagonist of the piece is strongly associated with the colour green and the subverting of nature.
+It is set just over a hundred years ago in rural France and the chief antagonist is strongly associated with the colour green and the subverting of nature.
 I hope to follow my own guidelines for what I believe surmounts to a true and proper Folk Horror story, though I have already failed in arguably the most important aspect of setting the tale in the English countryside.
 However, I do hope to hit the other markers and most importantly to see if I can evoke the same sense of entertainment, enchantment and dread as those old tales of ghosts, witches and creepy things in the woods did to me back when I was seven years old.
 Back then, on more than one autumnal night, I fancied that I heard beautiful, sonorous lullabies coming from the trees outside my bedroom window.
-I would lie back and close my eyes with the covers pulled up high.
+I would lay back and close my eyes with the covers pulled up high.
 And my young mind imagined that the unintelligible words my ears heard were sung by someone who wanted to put me on a stone altar and caress my face before sacrificing my body and soul to Pan or some other forbidden God of Yore!